redmic-project/docker-docker-deploy/README.md

 * **relaunch**:

   Force a previously deployed service to update, relaunching it with the same service configuration.
 Available only for *Swarm* mode.
+Contains several stages:

+  1. **definitions**:

+     Set initial configuration values, getting environment values and with local defaults as fallback.
+Also prints the initial banner.

+  1. **ssh-config**:

+     Prepare connection to deployment target host environment.
+Set connection options, add identity and define functions to run commands at target.

+  1. **check-env**:

+     Check dependencies, version requirements and available modes at deployment target host environment.

+  1. **prepare-relaunch**:

+     Obtain single service name to relaunch, because `SERVICE` value might be a prefix for several service names.
+Check if service exists at deployment target host environment.

+  1. **prepare-registry**:

+     Only when using `USE_IMAGE_DIGEST=1`.
+Perform login to registry when using credentials, to be able to get updated images.

+  1. **prepare-digest**:

+     Only when using `USE_IMAGE_DIGEST=1`.
+Before relaunching service, get updated image and its current digest data.

+  1. **do-relaunch**:

+     Run service relaunch at deployment target host environment.

 ## Usage